 - - Bottom of the D.A.R. - -

+Figuur 2 Bottom of datalogger

 Real time measurement.

 The time measurement is done with the real time IC DS3234 from Dallas semiconductors.
 The IC is an extremely accurate SPI bus RTC.
 The IC will be communicated and programmed through SPI bus with the Arduino.
 The time and date will be logged : DD-MM-YY HH:MM:SS.